Ohmnivore/ChopChopScript/README.md

 ChopChop script is a script language for Haxe that is focused on speed.
 It expects that you have already declared all necessary methods and classes in your Haxe code, so all it needs to do is call them.
-It supports only very basic operations for quick parsing and execution.

 # Why?
 Of course half of this is just me fooling around, but the